neondatabase/postgresql_anonymizer/docs/masking_functions.md

   IS 'MASKED WITH FUNCTION anon.pseudo_email(users.login) ';
 ```

-**NOTE** : You may want to produce unique values using a pseudonymization
+**NOTE**: You may want to produce unique values using a pseudonymization
 function.
 For instance, if you want to mask an `email` column that is declared
 as `UNIQUE`.
 In this case, you will need to initialize the extension with a fake
 dataset that is **way bigger** than the numbers of rows of the table.
 Otherwise you
 may see some "collisions" happening, i.e. two different original values producing
 the same pseudo value.

-**WARNING** : Pseudonymization is often confused with anonymization but in fact
+**⚠️ WARNING**: Pseudonymization is often confused with anonymization but in fact
 they serve 2 different purposes : `pseudonymization` is a way to **protect** the
 personal information but the pseudonymized data is still "linked" to the real data.
 The GDPR makes it very clear that personal data which has undergone